Stop Funding Overfishing

 to reach a deal

-One third of the world's fish stocks is overexploited.
+One third of the world's fish stocks are overexploited.
 Our ocean is already suffering.

 But billions of dollars in government subsidies just encourage more fishing.